Kings Canyon

 Darwin to Litchfield National Park Approximate Distance: 115 km | 71 miles | Total Driving Time: 1 hour 15 mins (each way)

-Litchfield National Park is known for its cascading waterfalls, natural spas, and whirlpools.
-It's the ideal place for a refreshing swim.
+Litchfield National Park is renowned for its stunning waterfalls, natural rock pools, and whirlpools—perfect for a refreshing swim.

 Day 8